liferay/liferay-docs/developer/frameworks/articles/160-search/xx-aggregations/01-aggregations-intro.markdown

 [TOC levels=1-4]

 Aggregations take a search query and provide aggregated data based on it.
-Aggregations can be composed to provide complex data summaries.
+They serve many of the same functions as the facet code Aggregations can be composed to provide complex data summaries.

 @product@ has an API that exposes
 [Elasticsearch's native Aggregation functionality](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html).

 Currently, these aggregation types are supported: